-It’s important to go through how pertinent each stat is for a Warlock before we get into the nitty gritty of the subclasses.
+It’s important to go through how pertinent each stat is for a Warlock before we get into the nitty-gritty of the subclasses.
 This part of the guide will rate the stats in the game based on how good they are for a Warlock; you may decide to use a build that relies on a stat rated lowly here, but that doesn’t mean your concept can’t work!

-Strength (2) – There’s no real need for Str on a Warlock, unless you’re a bladelock looking to use heavy weapons.
+Strength (2) – There’s no real need for Str on a Warlock unless you’re a bladelock looking to use heavy weapons.

 Dexterity (3) – Always a powerful stat in general, Dex is the major deciding factor for a Warlock’s AC, as well as the preferred stat for bladelocks.
 This should be as high as you can afford without sacrificing Charisma, aim for at least a +3.

 Constitution (3) – Everyone needs some Con, especially a Warlock as you don’t get proficiency in Con saving throws, but rely fairly heavily on concentration for a lot of your spells.
-Ideally go for a +3 here, but try to not go lower than a +2.
+Ideally, go for a +3 here, but try to not go lower than a +2.

 Intelligence (1) – If you had a use for book smarts you wouldn’t have sold your soul, now would you?
-If you want to be good at a particular skill, feel free to have this positive, personally I recommend a +0 here, but you can happily use a -1 if you’re stretched for stats.
+If you want to be good at a particular skill, feel free to have this positive, personally, I recommend a +0 here, but you can happily use a -1 if you’re stretched for stats.

 Wisdom (3) – Generally useful for Perception and Wisdom saving throws, not as important as Dex or Con though. +1 or +2 is more than adequate here.

 Charisma (5) – You’re a Charisma caster, so this should be your main focus.
 Try and max Cha as quickly as you can, if you’re taking a feat with an ASI, try and get Cha to +4 first.
-Bladelocks who focus on weapon attacks can afford to prioritise Dex over Cha, but I’d always recommend at least a +3, preferably from the start.
+Bladelocks who focus on weapon attacks can afford to prioritize Dex over Cha, but I’d always recommend at least a +3, preferably from the start.

 Otherworldly Patrons (Subclasses)

 What subclass you choose can greatly change how you play your Warlock, unlike other classes the Warlock’s limited amount of spell slots means every additional ability and resource is important.
-In my opinion, your choice of pact has a larger impact on overall playstyle, but some patron abilities and expanded spell options can open up play styles and roles previously unavailable to the Warlock.
+In my opinion, your choice of pact has a larger impact on overall playstyle, but some patron abilities and expanded spell options can open up playstyles and roles previously unavailable to the Warlock.

-A Warlock with a strong emphasis on affecting the minds and emotions of others, this patron offers a lot of roleplay fodder but is near bottom for its combat effectiveness.
+A Warlock with a strong emphasis on affecting the minds and emotions of others, this patron offers a lot of roleplay fodder but is near the bottom for its combat effectiveness.

-Expanded Spell list (3) – Overall, a theme appropriate list whilst still being useful.
+Expanded Spell list (3) – Overall, a theme-appropriate list whilst still being useful.
 Standouts here are Sleep (which upcasts well with your Pact Magic) and Greater Invisibility.